Hikmet Çiftçi

-Hikmet Çiftçi (born 10 March 1998) is a Turkish professional footballer who plays as a midfielder for Göztepe, on loan from 2.
-Bundesliga club 1.
-FC Kaiserslautern.
+Hikmet Çiftçi (born 10 March 1998) is a Turkish professional footballer who plays as a midfielder for TFF First League club Bandırmaspor.

 Career

 On 11 June 2019, Çiftçi signed his first professional contract with Erzgebirge Aue.
 He made his professional debut with Erzgebirge Aue in a 3–1 2.
 Bundesliga loss to Arminia Bielefeld on 17 August 2019.

 On 8 January 2020, Çiftçi transferred to 1.
 FC Kaiserslautern.

-On 20 January 2023, was loaned by Göztepe until the end of the season.
+On 20 January 2023, he was loaned to Göztepe until the end of the season.

+On 22 August 2023, his contract with Kaiserslautern was terminated by mutual consent.